How Long Does LASIK Take?

-You should plan on being in the surgeon's office for about an hour and a half the day of your surgery.
+Plan on being in the surgeon's office for about an hour and a half on the day of your surgery.

-Your eyelids are held open with a tool so the eye surgeon can work.
+A tool holds open your eyelids so the eye surgeon can work.
 First, your eye doctor places eye drops that contain a numbing agent in your eyes.

 The surgeon uses a small blade or special laser to cut a thin flap in your cornea.
-This is the part that may cause some discomfort for the patient.
-Many people report feeling "a sensation of pressure" during this part of the surgery.
+This is the part that may cause some discomfort.
+Many people report feeling a sensation of pressure during this part of the surgery.

 The excimer laser gently reshapes your cornea.
 It is guided by a computer that has a map of your eye preloaded into it.